Micro-Architectural features as soft-error induced fault executions markers in embedded safety-critical systems: a preliminary study: Results

-Up to now, all the features in the dataset have been considered.
-However, their number is relatively high, even after the data cleaning.
-Therefore, it can be interesting to analyze the correlation of each attribute with final fault classification.
-An insight into the significance of each feature can be important to guide through a feature selection phase.
-Pearson’s correlation coefficient was used to perform this analysis due to its smaller sensitivity to false positives. \autoref{fig:corr} shows the distribution of the correlation values for the three benchmarks.
-Interestingly, this analysis highlights different results depending on the benchmark.
-In the case of qsort, most features correlate more than 0.5 with faulty executions.
-This confirms what was seen in \autoref{fig:pcaFull}, i.e., a single transient bit-flip in the integer register file can significantly perturb the internal microprocessor activity.
-This is a good result, meaning many features can be used to detect a faulty run.
-Results for basicmath are weaker but still acceptable, while bitcount reports a low correlation.
+Up to now, the analysis considered all the features in the dataset, which are a considerable number, even after the data cleaning.
+Therefore, analyzing the correlation of each attribute with the final fault classification can guide through a feature selection phase.
+Pearson’s correlation coefficient was used to perform this analysis due to its minor sensitivity to false positives. \autoref{fig:corr} shows the distribution of the correlation values for the six benchmarks.
+The analysis highlights different results depending on the benchmark.
+In the case of \texttt{qsort}, \texttt{dijkstra}, \texttt{susan}, and \texttt{sha}, most features correlate more than 0.5 with faulty executions.
+This means that many microarchitectural features can be used to detect a faulty run.
+Results for \texttt{basicmath} are weaker but still acceptable, while \texttt{bitcount} reports a low correlation.
 This aspect will be better investigated in the next section.

+Moving to the microarchitectural level, following the \textit{gem5} hierarchical organization of features into six main sub-classes, \autoref{fig:secondaryFeatures} shows the correlation of each group with faulty executions.
+Each of the six main sub-classes of attributes shows differences depending on the benchmarks (Figure \autoref{fig:secondaryFeaturesALL}).
+However, when the correlation is significant, few features emerge as indicators of faulty execution, such as the ones related to memory accesses (\textit{mem\_ctrls} and \textit{membus}), to the input/output bus and the CPU.
+This last class includes many internal features, so it is worth analyzing them in more detail.